harrij15/SquareMeals/README.md

 # SquareMeals
-SquareMeals is an app that allows users to compile different recipes that suit their dietary needs into a cookbook.
-This app also allows users to share their recipes to other users online.
+SquareMeals is a mobile application that allows users (mainly college students) to compile different easy-to-make and affordable recipes that suit their dietary needs into a cookbook.
+This app also seeks to create a community where college students on the same campus can share/suggest recipes to others.